List of The Grudge characters: Karen Davis

 Karen Davis (portrayed by Sarah Michelle Gellar) is the main protagonist in The Grudge.
 She starts as an American nurse who moves with her boyfriend to Tokyo.
 After the first nurse, Yoko, does not show up at work, she volunteers to take care of Emma Williams, which causes her to fall victim to the curse.
 When the curse starts claiming the people around her, she starts investigating the origin of the curse.
 She decides to head back to the house to keep her boyfriend, Doug, from falling to the grudge, but fails.
 Karen then tries to stop the curse by burning down the house, but this instead releases the curse.
 Karen is later placed in a Japanese hospital.
-She is strapped to a bed and constantly guarded by the police.
-She is now paranoid, traumatized, and frantic to stop Kayako.
+She is strapped to a bed and constantly guarded by the police, as she is now paranoid, traumatized, and frantic to stop Kayako.
 She is visited by her sister Aubrey, who was sent by their mother.
-Later, a hand grabs her arm, causing Karen to panic and she frees herself and successfully evades the police while being chased by Kayako.
+Later, a hand grabs her arm, causing Karen to panic.
+She frees herself and successfully evades the police while being chased by Kayako.
 When she reaches the roof of the hospital, she backs away to the edge of the roof and Kayako pushes her off, which results in Karen falling to her death.
-Later by the end of Grudge 2 just as Aubrey went back to Saeki residence to confront Kayako, Aubrey spots Karen calling for Doug and follows her only to spot Takeo instead who kills Aubrey by snapping her neck.
+Later, by the end of The Grudge 2, just as Aubrey went back to the Saeki residence to confront Kayako, Aubrey spots Karen calling for Doug and follows her only to spot Takeo instead, who kills Aubrey by snapping her neck.
 Karen is the first one killed in The Grudge 2, and one of two characters other than ghosts to appear in multiple films.